 Here’re some social media tips for college students.
 Advice for this year’s graduating class.
 Future job recruiters are looking for you to join their companies.
 However, they also have high social media expectations!

-To help this Class of 2021 (and other recent college graduates) I have liberally borrowed from Max Ehrmann’s famous Desiderata poem to help this year’s graduates successfully use social media to start and build their careers.
+To help this Class of 2021 (and other recent college graduates), I have liberally borrowed from Max Ehrmann’s famous Desiderata poem to support this year’s graduates in successfully using social media to start and build their careers.

-The following advice is a requirement, a need, a prerequisite, an essential and necessary set of things to do – starting today.
+The following advice is a requirement, a need, a prerequisite, an essential set of things to do – starting today.
 In other words, a social media desiderata.

 Social Media Tips for College Students and Grads